mkson668/indigo/about.md

 <h4>UBC Computer Science Student Society</h4>
 <h5>September 2017 - May 2019</h5>

-<p>Served as a student volunteer responsible for distributing electronic media to members and setup venues in preparation for regular CS club events.
+<p>Served as a student volunteer responsible for creating and distributing electronic media to members as well as setup venues in preparation for regular CS club events.
 In addition, I was tasked to organize and supervise shift calendars for 20+ club volunteers. </p>

+<h4>UBC Game Development</h4>
+<h5>September 2018 - May 2019</h5>

+<p>Served as an assistant responsible for creating PowerPoint presentations regarding use of game engines such as Unity, datamining emerging game development technologies, and communicating with members regarding upcoming events. </p>

 <h3>Skills</h3>